JacquesLucke/animation_nodes_manual/docs/user_guide/nodes/rotation/quaternion_math.rst

 Operations on Quaternion:
 -------------------------

-- **Addition** - Adding 2 quaternions is element wise, which means the real part is added to the real part and the vector part is added to the vector part.
-Adding 2 unit quaternion will return a non unit quaternion,to be able to use this quaternion as a rotation you will have to normalize it, and normalization will return unexpected results.
-We conclude that quaternion addition as a rotation model is not that helpful because quaternions elements work together and not alone, so elements wise operations don't work very well with quaternion.
+- **Addition** - Elementwsie addition of the quaternion elements.

-- **Subtraction** - Just like adding, Subtraction is element wise and should also be normalized to be used as rotations.
-We also conclude that quaternion subtraction as a rotation model is not that useful.
+- **Subtraction** - Elementwsie subtraction of the quaternion elements.

-- **Combine Rotation** - This is what is known as **Hamilton product**, which is the way quaternion are multiplied.
-The multiplication is done based on the rule ``i=j=k=ijk=-1`` Things get very interesting when it comes to the relation between quaternion multiplication and rotation, Suppose we have a vector or a point defined as ``V = (X,Y,Z)``, we can describe this vector as a quaternion like: ``P = (0,X,Y,Z)`` and this form is called **Pure quaternion** which is quaterion with the real part being zero.
-If we want to rotate this point ``P`` by the quaternion ``Q`` (remember that a quaternion define a rotation around a specific vector by a specific amount).
-All we you have to do is to use the rotation law which state that ``P' = QPQ*`` where ``P'`` is the rotated vector, ``P`` the original vector (quaternion), ``Q`` is the rotation quaternion and ``Q*`` is the conjugate of the rotation quaternion.
-It is also pretty important to remember that quaternion multiplication is not commutative!
+- **Combine Rotation** - This is what is known as **Hamilton product**, it is basically like rotating an object by the first quaternion then rotating by the second to get the final rotation of the object.

-- **Rotation Difference** - If you want to find the difference between 2 quaternion you can't use subtraction, because quaternion doesn't work like euler angles.
-Quaternion provided us with another way to get the difference between 2 quaternions though.
-This Quaternion is defined as ``Q = Q2 * conj(Q1)`` where ``Q`` is the difference quaternion, ``Conj(Q1)`` is the conjugate of ``Q1``.
-It is also important to remember that this process is not commutative because it include quaternion multiplication.
+- **Rotation Difference** - Returns a quaternion that if combined with the first quternion will produce the second quaternion.

-- **Multiply** - This is element wise multiplication.
-It is also not very useful as a rotation model.
+- **Multiply** - Elementwsie multiplication of the quaternion elements.

-- **Divide** - Just as multiplication, it is an element wise operation and not very useful as rotation model.
+- **Divide** - Elementwsie division of the quaternion elements.

 - **Cross Product** - The cross product of 2 quaternions is a Hamilton Product.
 In fact we can express quaterniom multiplication using Cross Product.

-- **Normalization** - This operation just set the length of the quaternion to a specific length, and it doesn't change that quaternion in terms of it's representation of rotations,because the quaternion still maintain its direction in the 4D space and when used as rotation,it get normalized and stay the same.
+- **Normalization** - This operation just set the length of the quaternion to a specific length, and it doesn't change that quaternion in terms of it's representation of rotations,because the quaternion still maintain its direction in the 4D space and when used as rotation, it get normalized and stay the same.

 - **Scale** - Just like normalize but it multiplies the current length by a factor.